 The work of interviewers is monitored and evaluated by keeping accurate record of assignments and the status of interviews.
-Both field supervisors and interviewers have control forms to maintain.
+Both supervisors and interviewers have control forms to maintain.
 The Supervisor's Control Sheet contains information about the fieldwork in each cluster.
-These forms should be returned to the fieldwork director along with the completed questionnaires from that cluster.
-The interviewer will complete and return the Interviewer's Control Sheet to the field supervisor at the end of work in each cluster.
+These forms should be returned to The Zonal Coordinator along with the completed questionnaires from that cluster.
+The interviewer will complete and return the Interviewer's Control Sheet to the supervisor at the end of work in each cluster.